Anthares101/k3s-pi-cluster/README.md

 - Perform initial setup in the cluster nodes
 - Install K3S in a cluster with 1 master and n workers nodes (Adapt `hosts.ini` to your needs)
 - Install an NFS server to allow the cluster to provide persistent volumes to pods through a NFS provider.
-- Install an NFS provider in the cluster
-- Install Prometheus - AlertManager - Grafana as monitoring stack out of the box
+- Install an NFS provider and Prometheus - AlertManager - Grafana as monitoring stack out of the box
 - Install Calico to support network policies
+- Install cert-manager with letsencrypt as issuer to allow valid https certificates

 ## Compatibility